ethereum/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 ## Abstract

 This EIP describes the specification for implementating and hard-forking the Ethereum network to support hybrid PoW/PoS Casper the Friendly Finality Gadget (FFG).
 In this hybrid model, existing PoW mechanics are used as the block proposal mechanism while PoS is layered on top providing economic finality through a modified forkchoice rule.
-Because network security is shifted from PoW to PoS, PoW block reward will be reduced to 0.6 ETH.
+Because network security is shifted from PoW to PoS, PoW block reward is reduced.

 This EIP does not provide safety or liveness proofs.
 See the [Casper FFG](https://arxiv.org/abs/1710.09437) paper for a more detailed formal discussion.